kamilazdybal/PCAfold/PCAfold/README.md

 ## Data analysis

-`analysis` module contains functions for assessing the intrinsic dimensionality of manifolds and judging the manifold quality.
+`analysis` module contains functions for assessing the intrinsic dimensionality and quality of manifolds.